tkuanlun350/Tensorflow-SegNet/README.md

 Due to indice unravel still unavailable in tensorflow, the original upsampling method is temporarily replaced by deconv( or conv-transpose) layer. this model is still under construction, mainly use for personal research

+note: seq_slice.py is small script for data preprocessing and can be totally ignored